crorodriguezro/dev-env/estudio.md

 	-Interface segregation
 		The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.[1]
 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to the
-	-Dependency inversion: ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.
+	-Dependency inversion: ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy. inversion de dependencias, inversion de control
 		A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 		B. Abstractions should not depend on details.
 Details should depend on abstractions.

-GRASP: General responsibility assignment software patterns
+### GRASP: General responsibility assignment software patterns
+ patrones generales de software para asignación de responsabilidades,

 consist of guidelines for assigning responsibility to classes and objects
 patterns: controller, creator, indirection, information expert, high cohesion, low coupling, polymorphism, protected variations, and pure fabrication.

 Polymorphism
 	According to polymorphism principle, responsibility of defining the variation of behaviors based on type is assigned to the type for which this variation happens.
 This is achieved using polymorphic operations.
 The user of the type should use polymorphic operations instead of explicit branching based on type.

-ACID   Cuando se dice que es ACID compliant se indica permite realizar transacciones.
+### ACID   Cuando se dice que es ACID compliant se indica permite realizar transacciones.

 	Atomicidad: Si cuando una operación consiste en una serie de pasos, bien todos ellos se ejecutan o bien ninguno, es decir, las transacciones son completas.